openmobilityfoundation/mobility-data-specification/README.md

 You can view info about past releases and planning calls in the [wiki](https://github.com/CityOfLosAngeles/mobility-data-specification/wiki).

-To understand the contributing guidelines review the [CONTRIBUTING page.](CONTRIBUTING.md)

 For questions about MDS please contact [info@openmobilityfoundation.org](mailto:info@openmobilityfoundation.org).
 Media inquiries to [media@openmobilityfoundation.org](mailto:media@openmobilityfoundation.org)